RaphaelT1010/Embedded-Minigames/README.md

 - A main menu provides two options:
   - **Play Games**: Starts the game sequence.
   - **How to Play**: Displays instructions.
 Can go back to Main Menu if desired.
+  -
-  - **Minigame Function Call**: A predetermined sequence of minigame function calls now starts
+- Minigame Function Call: A predetermined sequence of minigame function calls now starts
-- Scores are updated dynamically, with a prompt at the end for name entry and leaderboard submission.
+- Scores are updated dynamically, with a prompt at the end for name entry and leaderboard submission using Amazon Web Services, email forwarding, and ServiceNow®.

 ### 3. Leaderboard Integration
 - After gameplay, users can upload their score and name via HTTP POST requests using Amazon Web Services (AWS), enabling display on a web-based leaderboard.
-This was accomplished by using ServiceNow as a record keeping platform.
+This was accomplished by using ServiceNow® as a record keeping platform.

 ### 4. Usage
 - The device is portable and requires only a USB power source.